Optimize Apache Hive queries in Azure HDInsight

 Scale out worker nodes

-Increasing the number of worker nodes in an HDInsight cluster allows the work to leverage more mappers and reducers to be run in parallel.
+Increasing the number of worker nodes in an HDInsight cluster allows the work to use more mappers and reducers to be run in parallel.
 There are two ways you can increase scale out in HDInsight:

-At the time when you create a cluster, you can specify the number of worker nodes using the Azure portal, Azure PowerShell, or command-line interface.
+When you create a cluster, you can specify the number of worker nodes using the Azure portal, Azure PowerShell, or command-line interface.
 For more information, see Create HDInsight clusters.
 The following screenshot shows the worker node configuration on the Azure portal:

 After creation, you can also edit the number of worker nodes to scale out a cluster further without recreating one: